Selling a Business in Bristol

 Business Asset Disposal Relief

-BADR provides a 14% CGT rate on qualifying gains up to a £1M lifetime limit.
+BADR provides an 18% CGT rate on qualifying gains for disposals from 6 April 2026, subject to a £1M lifetime limit.
 For most mid-market Bristol transactions, gains will exceed this threshold and standard CGT rates will apply to the excess.
 Bristol has a strong ecosystem of corporate finance-focused accountancy firms — including Big Four regional offices and strong independent practices — with genuine deal tax expertise.
-The interaction between BADR, any EMI option arrangements, and deferred consideration structures is worth working through in detail before a process begins.
+The interaction between BADR, EMI option arrangements, earn-outs, and deferred consideration structures is worth working through in detail before a process begins.
 EMI schemes are particularly common in Bristol tech businesses given the talent retention pressures in the sector.

 Aerospace ITAR and Export Controls